The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing

-If you arrive right at the start you likely won’t see much, apart from perhaps the occasional naked man walking around, plus the usual Third Beach crowds.
-By around 7:00 or 7:30 the area will start to fill up over the course of the first half hour.
+If you arrive right at the start you likely won’t see much most years, apart from perhaps the occasional naked man walking around, plus the usual beach crowds.
+The area starts to fill up over the course of the first half hour.
 In a typical year a band plays live music, participants apply body paint and sunscreen, and hundreds of onlookers gather around with their cameras.

-The average cycling participant is middle-aged and male, although adults of all shapes and ages can be seen wandering around in the buff.
+The average cycling participant is middle-aged and male.
+Adults of all shapes and ages, however, can be seen wandering around in the buff.
 We guestimate that men outnumber women by as much as 10 to 1.
 Most participants are completely naked and on bicycles.
 A small number are in their underwear.
-We saw at least one person on roller blades last year.
+Some years there will be one or two people on roller blades instead of bicycles.

 The Bike Route (Past and Present)